“To Leap is our duty, we Leap for the love of the Earth.”

 Friedel pursed her lips together in disappointment.

 Mien placed her hand on Friedel’s back.
-“Patience is a virtue,” she said, giving Friedel a slight push toward the stairs so they wouldn’t fall behind.
+“Patience is a virtue.”She gave Friedel a slight push toward the stairs so they wouldn’t fall behind.

 Several flights up, they reached a bare cavern with only a fork in the stairs.
 “The stairs on the right lead to the Candidate Wingéd dormitories.
 The stairs to the left are the Angel Wingéd rooms.
 We won’t be going to see these, but in case of an emergency, this stairwell will lead you there.
 Now, I must assign you to your rooms.
 How many of them are there?”